 What Is This Course?

 This is a 2 hour course completed over a week or more that is designed to provide a practical and effective approach to supporting individuals experiencing loneliness, stress, and mental health and substance-use struggles (including suicidal thoughts).
 Micro-interventions are brief, evidence-based strategies designed to provide immediate support.
 Maybe more importantly, this course is about improving our own ability to cope more effectively with stress and to manage our important relationships.
+This course is intended to support the implementation of Zero Suicide in health and behavioral healthcare systems, particularly the Engage and Treat elements.
 There is a companion course for community members who are not providing services: http://bit.ly/CommunityCourse.

 Training Schedule & Course Description

 The course includes practical strategies to be applied to everyday personal and work life.
 The course takes at minimum a week to complete to allow for independent work involving practice of the strategies (two Practice Assignments).
 You will have one month to complete the course once initiated.
 After completing the online course content, and once you have practiced these strategies independently, you are eligible to complete the final piece of the course.
 The documentation of your independent participation will make you eligible for your Course Certificate.

-Please use Google Chrome or Modzilla Firefox instead of Internet Explorer for best course experience.
+Please use Google Chrome or Mozilla Firefox instead of Internet Explorer for best course experience.
 See FAQ for more info.

 Who Should Participate?